 Things to be careful of

-MODAFINIL MYLAN may reduce the effectiveness of oral contraceptives.
-If you are using
+MODAFINIL MYLAN may reduce the effectiveness of steroidal contraceptives.
+If you are

-these forms of contraceptives while taking MODAFINIL MYLAN (and for 1 month after
+using these forms of contraceptives while taking MODAFINIL MYLAN (and for 2 months

-you stop treatment with MODAFINIL MYLAN) you should either: use an alternative birth
+after you stop treatment with MODAFINIL MYLAN) you should either use: an alternative

-control method or another effective birth control method together with your current
+birth control method or another effective birth control method together with your

 Be careful driving or operating machinery until you know how MODAFINIL MYLAN affects

 This medicine may cause dizziness in some people.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 This medicine helps most people with excessive daytime sleepiness, but it may have